 - ▶ Up to 4 Teams

-- 3 Rounds
+- ▶ 3 Rounds

-- Round Descriptions: Toss Up and Category
+- Round Descriptions Toss Up

 - Points

-- Rounds 1 and 2 Toss UP
+- Rounds 1 and 2 Toss Up

 - Questions = 4 Each Round

-- Correct Answer = 10 Point Each
+- Correct Answer = 10 Points Each

-- Round 3 Category
+- Round 3 Toss Up

-- Questions = Up to 4
+- Questions = Up to 10

 - Correct Answer = 100 Points

-The first team to buzz in gets to answer the question.
-Any member of the team may answer the question.
+The first team to buzz in gets 30 seconds to answer the question.
+Only the team captain team may give the final answer to the question.
 There are no point deductions for incorrect answers.
 If the team answers incorrectly, the remaining teams may answer by hitting their buzzers.
 Each team will have an opportunity to participate.